 A 1,200-Calorie Plan That Won't Make You Hangry

 To ultimately move the needle on the scale, you'll have to cut back on calories.
 And while paring down your daily intake to just 1,200 calories can help you drop pounds quickly, it could potentially leave you weak and hungry if you're unprepared.

-The key to doing a 1,200-calorie diet right is jam-packing your meals with a colorful array of fiber-rich produce and lean meats that will keep you full for hours.
+The key to doing a 1,200-calorie diet right is jam-packing your meals with a colorful array of fiber-rich produce, lean meats and healthy fats that will keep you full for hours.
 Take it a step further by avoiding those empty calories that sneak their way into your day, like the teaspoon of sugar in that morning latte or the willpower-challenging doughnuts in the break room.